m-elbably/symspell-ex/README.md

 {
   "suggestions": [],
-  "input": "Special relatvity was orignally proposed by Albert Einstein", "output": "Special relativity was originally proposed by albert Einstein" }
+  "input": "Special relatvity was orignally proposed by Albert Einstein", "output": "Special relativity was originally proposed by Albert Einstein" }
 ```